 Media trials in India have become more common than one would imagine; what started as a benign form of investigative reporting have spread like a wildfire of fake news and speculation.
 Therefore, these media trials invalidate legitimate media reporting by casting a shadow of unverified claims and generalisation.
 Ishita Singh and Harsh Bhargava present the predicament of media trials and how they could weaken judicial decision-making and democracy.
 They offer the essential historical point that marks the beginning of media trials in India and the world, presenting various principles that allow spaces for egalitarian reporting.

 By Ishita Singh and Harsh Bhargava.
 Ishita is a first-year law student of the Rajiv Gandhi National University of Law, Patiala.
-Harsh is a first-year BA LLB student at BHU (Faculty of Law).
+Harsh is a law student.

 Media touches the lives and minds of the entire country.
 It influences us to the extent of how we perceive the world.
 Over the past few years, media presents itself through various mediums, thus exerting greater power over people’s minds.

 The Vice President of India, Shri M. Venkaiah Naidu, remarked,